 The stock ownership guidelines vary dependent on the individual's title and are expressed as a fixed number of shares.
 Ownership requirements range from one to five times base salary as of the later of January 2005 or date of promotion into current position.
 The number of shares required to be owned is determined based on a \$30.00 stock price, which was the market value of shares of our Common Stock when the guidelines were adopted.
 The Compensation Committee regularly reviews its ownership guidelines to ensure that the appropriate share ownership requirements are in place.
-Shares owned outright, deferred stock units, phantom stock held in the 401(k) plan and in the Deferral Plan count toward meeting the requirements.
-Restricted stock shares, restricted stock units and performance share units, if any, do not count toward meeting the guideline until they are vested or earned.
+Shares owned outright, deferred stock units, phantom stock held in the 401(k) plan and in the Deferral Plan count toward meeting the targeted ownership requirements.
+Restricted stock whits and performance share units, if any, do not count toward meeting the guideline wered.